Drawn to Life (Cirque du Soleil)

 Drawn to Life is a Cirque du Soleil show at Disney Springs' West Side at the Walt Disney World Resort in Lake Buena Vista, Florida.
-It is a live performance unlike any other.
-It is also a contemporary circus performance featuring acrobats, gymnasts, and other skilled performers.
+It is a contemporary circus performance featuring acrobats, gymnasts, and other skilled performers.
 A collaboration between Cirque du Soleil, Walt Disney Animation Studios, and Walt Disney Imagineering, the show is inspired by Disney's animated film productions and the process of animation.
 The show is performed in a custom-built, freestanding theater originally built for its predecessor La Nouba, which closed in 2017 after performing for 19 years.

 History

 In March 2017, Cirque du Soleil and Disney announced that La Nouba would host its final performance on December 31, 2017.
 At that time, no plans for a new show were announced.
 On December 18, 2017, Disney announced that Cirque du Soleil would produce a new show to replace La Nouba that would "draw its inspiration from Disney's heritage of animation", though no further information was given.
 On August 26, 2019, tickets for the new production went on sale with preview performances to begin on March 20, 2020, and an official premiere date of April 17, 2020.
 The show was revealed to be about "a young girl and her father, who was a Disney animator" though the name of the show was not announced.
 On December 10, 2019, the name of the new production was announced as Drawn to Life, along with the show's synopsis and creative team.

 On March 17, 2020, three days before the first scheduled performances, Cirque du Soleil announced that the opening of the show would be postponed due to the COVID-19 pandemic.
 On March 19, 2020, Cirque du Soleil announced it would lay off 95% of its staff worldwide due to the impacts of the pandemic.
 In July 2020, with no new opening date announced, tickets were made available for purchase on the Cirque du Soleil website for performances beginning November 5, 2020.
 In August 2020, performances through February 10, 2021 were removed from sale and ticketholders were refunded.

 In an April 2021 interview with the Los Angeles Times, Cirque du Soleil CEO Daniel Lemarre stated that Drawn to Life "should be able to open sometime in the fall".
 On August 17, 2021, Disney announced that tickets would go on sale starting August 20 for performances beginning November 18, 2021.
 The show began previews on March 20, 2020 and had its first public performance on November 18, 2021, as part of Walt Disney World's 50th Anniversary celebration.